Carpet Comes with Responsibility Built In

 Carpet is designed to look great and last for years.
 The carpet industry is also designing ways to reduce its carbon footprint.
 Manufacturers voluntarily address this problem by recycling old carpet materials into new carpet production or alternative uses such as building materials, auto parts, and carpet tile.
 Because less waste means a better future for us all.

-• It is estimated that carpet recycling efforts currently have saved nearly 4 billion pounds of waste from being deposited in U.S. landfills.
+• It is estimated that carpet recycling efforts currently have saved over 4 billion pounds of waste from being deposited in U.S. landfills.

 • You can earn LEED points by incorporating salvaged materials– such as refurbished, reused, or recycled carpet – into plans for new construction or renovation.
 Recycled content carpet meets the same industry performance standards, and carries the same manufacturer warranties, as carpet without recycled content.